-'''

-$ git -C recordings/longnow log --oneline
+\$ git -C recordings/longnow log --oneline

-'''

 In the upcoming sections, we'll experience the perks of dataset nesting frequently, and everything that might seem vague at this point will become clearer.
-To conclude this demonstration, the figure below illustrates the current state of the dataset and nesting schematically:
+To conclude this demonstration, the figure below illustrates the current state of our dataset, DataLad-101, with its nested subdataset.